-Advantages: CLI tools and scripts are available for free.
+- Advantages: CLI tools and scripts are available for free.

-AWS Storage Gateway.
-If virtual machines are running in your on-premises data center, you can use AWS Storage Gateway to transfer data to Amazon S3 buckets.
+- AWS Storage Gateway.
+You can use AWS Storage Gateway to transfer data from on-premises physical and virtual machines to Amazon S3 buckets.

-Alternative Solutions for Data Backup to AWS
+Solutions for Direct Data Backup to AWS

-EC2 replication.
+- Amazon EC2 replication.
 Replicate important EC2 instances in AWS and use EC2 replicas according to your data recovery scenarios and disaster recovery plans providing a high RTO.

 NAKIVO Backup & Replication provides a set of useful features that make configuring backups to AWS faster, more convenient, and reliable.
 These features include:

-Job scheduling.
+- Job scheduling.
 Backup jobs can be scheduled to run automatically.
 Flexible retention settings allow you to preserve multiple recovery points for different recovery cases.

 - Application-aware backup is important for data consistency.
 NAKIVO Backup & Replication uses features such as VSS (Volume Shadow Copy) on Windows-based machines to preserve data consistency when applications (for example, a database server, Active Directory server, etc.) perform write operations to files.